MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-add-media-attachments.md

 ## Additional resources

-See [design user experience](../bot-service-design-user-experience.md) for examples of available cards.
+See the [Design the user experience](../bot-service-design-user-experience.md) article for examples of available cards.

 For detailed information on the schema, see the [Bot Framework card schema](https://aka.ms/botSpecs-cardSchema) and the [message activity section](https://aka.ms/botSpecs-activitySchema#message-activity) of the Bot Framework Activity schema.

 ### Code sample for processing Adaptive Card input

-This sample code shows one way to use Adaptive Card inputs within a bot dialog class.
+The following sample shows one way to use Adaptive Card inputs within a bot dialog class.
-It extends the current sample 06.using-cards by validating the input received in the text field from the responding client.
+It extends the hero cards sample by validating the input received in the text field from the responding client.
-We first added text input and button functionality to the existing adaptive card by adding the following code just before the final bracket of adaptiveCard.json, found in the resources folder:
+You first need to add the text input and button functionality to the existing adaptive card by adding the following code just before the final bracket of _adaptiveCard.json_, located in the resources folder:

 ```json
 "actions": [